The Bankrate promise

 Health reasons prevent you from driving

 If you have a health condition that prevents you from driving, you may still want to consider protection, even if you will not be driving your vehicle for the time being.
-If you are putting your car in storage for a while and your license expires while you recover, you may still want car insurance to protect you and your vehicle in the case that anything were to happen to your car while in storage.
+If you are putting your car in storage for a while and your license expires while you recover, you may still want car insurance to protect you and your vehicle in case anything happens to your car while in storage.